rpierr33/react-portfolio/README.md

 # React Portfolio

 ## Description
 This portfolio was bootstrapped with Create React App.
-Using CSS for styling and Heroku for deployment.
+Using CSS for styling and Netlify for deployment.
 This portfolio hosts information about my projects and applications.

 ![Alt text](https://github.com/rpierr33/react-portfolio/blob/main/public/img/screenshot.png "react portfolio")